zesk/build/docs/tools/colors.md

 [⬅ Top](index.md) [⬅ Parent ](../index.md)
 <hr />

-All console functions in the form `consoleAction` where `Action` is a color name or a semantic meaning behave similarly:
+All console functions in the form `decorate style` where `style` is a color name or a semantic meaning behave similarly:

 - With no arguments output the color escape codes with no newline to standard out
 - With arguments wrap the arguments with color escape code to color and reset the console state afterwards
-- Optionally add a `-n` as the first argument to prevent output of a newline which is output by default

 Examples:

-    cat $file | wrapLines "$(consoleGreen)" "$(consoleReset)"
-    consoleInfo Starting to deploy ...
+    cat $file | wrapLines "$(decorate green)" "$(decorate reset)" consoleInfo Starting to deploy ...

 ## Color Mode

 Zesk Build now supports two color modes for light and dark terminals with related contrasts.
 To set use `consoleColorMode`.

+## New color command

+This is still in progress but will likely be the new mechanism.

+### `decorate` - In progress, attempt to reduce decoration code size

+In progress, attempt to reduce decoration code size Singular decoration function to allow changing functionality more easily to render elsewhere, for example

+- Location: `bin/build/tools/decorate.sh`

+#### Arguments

+- No arguments.

+#### Exit codes

+- `0` - Success
+- `1` - Environment error
+- `2` - Argument error

+# Old method (pre October 2024)

 ## Semantic color commands